talwrii/brave-bookmarks/README.md

 2. Have a look at [my command-line snippet tool, zshnip](https://github.com/facetframer/zshnip)
 3. Follow me on [X](https//x.com/readwithai) where I post about this sort of thing.

-You could also look at my [blog](https://readwithai.substack.com/) where I write about reading and research.
+You could also look at my [blog](https://readwithai.substack.com/) where I write about reading and research; or check out the [machine-aided reading subreddit](https://www.reddit.com/r/machineAidedReading/)

 ![readwithai logo](logo.png)